 Blast-resistant structures are common in modern-day industrial settings, protecting, people, equipment and operations alike.
 Even so, that wasn’t always the case.
-In a recent BIC Magazine article, Hunter CEO Michael Draper offered a look back at where blast resistance began, advances that changed the game along the way — and how Hunter helped our industry take shape.
+In a recent BIC Magazine article, Hunter COO Michael Draper offered a look back at where blast resistance began, advances that changed the game along the way — and how Hunter helped our industry take shape.
 Read on for the full article text:

 Safety is king in refinery and industrial plant settings, but it doesn’t rely solely on fall protection and PPE.